EdgeFirstAI/documentation/docs/platforms/updates.md

 The Torizon for Maivin system can be updated using the OSTree client.
 The client is a command-line utility that can be used to manage the system snapshots.

 To update the release:

-1. Access your Maivin through SSH
+1. Access your Maivin through [SSH](ssh.md)
-2. Pull the latest Maivn release update with the `ostree pull` command:
+2. Pull the latest Maivin release update with the `ostree pull` command:
     ```bash
     torizon@verdin-imx8mp-15141091:~$ sudo ostree pull maivin:torizon/maivin/release
     1 delta parts, 2 loose fetched; 481 KiB transferred in 2 seconds; 0 bytes content written